If you want to learn how to open a coffee shop in Georgia, you’ve come to the right place!

 Georgia is a Terrific State to Open a Coffee Shop!

-With only six major coffee chain locations per 100,000 residents in Georgia, there’s plenty of opportunity to open and run a successful independent coffee shop in your local community.
+And, with only six major coffee chain locations per 100,000 Georgia residents, there’s plenty of opportunity to open and run successful businesses.

-Considering that 62 percent of Americans drink coffee, averaging three cups per day, it’s safe to say there’s room for more coffee shops in Georgia to serve both residents and the millions of annual visitors from other states and countries.
+Over 62 percent of Americans drink coffee, averaging three cups per day.
+So it’s safe to say there’s room for more coffee shops in Georgia to serve residents and the millions of annual visitors.

-With many counties in Georgia underserved by major coffee chains, it might pay to consider starting a coffee shop in a small city or town outside of major metropolitan areas such as Atlanta, Augusta, Columbus, Macon and Savannah.
+Some Georgia communities lack major coffee chain locations.
+So you might consider starting your shop in a small community outside of Atlanta, Augusta, Columbus, Macon and Savannah.

-Many of the 346 cities, towns, and villages in Georgia lack a gathering place where locals can get together over a cup of coffee.
+Many cities and towns in Georgia’s 159 counties lack a gathering place where locals can get together over a cup of coffee.

 Georgia is Open for Small Business

-With the 2nd-fastest rate of startup growth in the USA, Georgia is a terrific place to open a coffee shop!
+With the second-fastest rate of startup growth in the U.S., Georgia is a terrific place to open a coffee shop!

 Home to over 600,000 small businesses, the State of Georgia focuses on creating an environment where entrepreneurs can prosper.

-You can find information about registering a new a wealth of resources covering business formation and operation on the State of Georgia government website.
+You can find a wealth of resources covering business formation and operation on the State of Georgia government website.

-The Georgia Secretary of State also publishes a First Stop Business Guide that assists small and medium Georgia businesses with:
+The Georgia Secretary of State also publishes a First Stop Business Guide that assists small and medium Georgia businesses with the following:

 - Obtaining a business license